-When I was a schoolboy, there used to be a regular series of comics about the Second World War.
+When I was a schoolboy in the 60s, I used to read a regular series of comics about the Second World War.
 Cheap and in small school-bag size, they had epic painted covers with line-drawings inside, depicting heroic British air force pilots and army soldiers battling it out with their German counterparts.
-When the British pilot was shot down and interrogated by the Gestapo, the zealous German officers would invariably say, “Resistance is useless!”
+When the British pilot was shot down and interrogated by the Gestapo, the zealous German officer would invariably say, “Resistance is useless!”

 In my aikido practice, those words would often ring in my mind.
 Much has been said about aikido attacks not being “real” and how proper practice involves an attacker coming in with commitment and resistance, so that the practitioner can correctly learn the technique.